โ† Back to all body parts

 View Humeral Sleeve on Amazon โ†’

-Hemi Sling (Subluxation Sling)
+Hemi Sling (GivMohr Sling)

 For stroke patients or others with shoulder subluxation (partial dislocation) from arm weakness.
 Supports the weight of the arm to prevent the shoulder joint from pulling apart.
+The GivMohr Sling is the clinic standard โ€” it uses a weighted handpiece to drive proprioceptive input through the joint while suspending the arm.

-A hemi sling is designed to be worn during standing and walking, when gravity pulls on a weak arm.
+A hemi sling is designed to be worn during STANDING and WALKING, when gravity pulls on a weak arm.
 Many patients remove it when seated with the arm supported on a pillow or armrest.
 The goal is to reduce shoulder pain and prevent further joint damage, not to immobilize.
+The GivMohr's weighted handpiece is part of the design โ€” don't remove it.

 Wearing a hemi sling continuously can lead to elbow stiffness and tight shoulder muscles.
 Coordinate with your therapist about when to wear it.
 A sling that lifts the elbow too high can pull the shoulder forward and worsen alignment.
+The GivMohr is not designed for arm immobilization after surgery โ€” that's a different sling category.

-View Hemi Sling on Amazon โ†’ More affordable option โ†’
+View GivMohr Sling on Amazon โ†’